 This week’s excitement was that my iPhone 8 blew up after about a year and a half of service.
 I’d noticed a bit ago that the 3D touch feature wasn’t consistently working, especially on the left side of the screen, but chalked it off to the fact that iOS has far too many tricky gestures and oddities where if you don’t click exactly at the right thing in the right direction for the right fraction of a millisecond, instead of fast-opening two apps, you delete one, or open the camera, or start playing music, or whatever.
 And the battery did slowly lose its mojo, but that’s every product with a battery these days, and I have a battery case, so it didn’t bother me.

 Well, suddenly the other night, the phone doubled in thickness, like a double-stuff oreo, and the screen split from the rest of the case.
 The phone still worked, but my immediate fear was that it would catch fire or grenade.
-I was out when it happened, so I drove home, carefully fired it up, and then backed it up to my machine.
-I went to the Apple store (with a paperback book) and within an hour, they replaced it with an identical model.
+I was out when it happened, so I powered down, drove home, carefully fired it up, and then backed it up to my machine.
+I went to the Apple store (with a paperback book to kill time) and within an hour, they replaced it with an identical model.
 The swap and restore seems to get less and less painful each time I upgrade, and the only pain was copying over 120 gigs of music, which took a few hours, along with other sync and backup activity.

 The other takeaway is that it seems that as Apple products are in this war to get as thin as molecularly possible, they have developed some serious reliability issues.
 It’s all anecdotal, and I’m sure Apple’s annual reports to investors show that 99.9% of people have no problems.
 But I had a brand spanking new MacBook Pro fail, and my iPhone 6s had a slow battery death, and now this.
 This is timely with the departure of Jony Ive, who was apparently the one responsibility for this thinness race.
 I honestly wouldn’t mind a phone or laptop a few millimeters thicker, if it meant it would not bend in half under minor use.